AdaGold/mood-analysis/.github/PULL_REQUEST_TEMPLATE.md

 # Mood Analysis
 Congratulations!
 You're submitting your assignment.
+Before submitting your updated Ruby Code please answer the questions below from the README.

 ### What's Happening?
 Explain what is happening on each of the following lines in the code.